RuyiPan/TD-MRC/README.md

 This repository contains various models and results related to mixture models and Clayton copulas.
 Below is a summary of the contents of each folder and its purpose.

 ## Data
   - This folder contains the real data.
-Full data and splited data
+Full data and split data for cross-validation.

 ## Implementations